barretoga/blog/src/content/post/twos-app/index.md

 ---
-title: "💡The underground productivity tool that you've been searching for!"
+title: "💡The productivity tool that you've been searching for!"
 description: "Today I'm going to share with you a new tool that I've been using for the last few days"
 publishDate: "10 Sept 2024"
-tags: ["twosapp", "organization tool", "productivity tool", "tool"]
+tags: ["twosapp", "organization-tool", "productivity-tool", "tool"]
 coverImage:
-  src: "./tows.png"
+  src: "./twos.png"
   alt: "TwosApp"
 ---